 There were many little touching incidents during these days; one especially I shall not easily forget.
 When the men had left the field after the evening devotions, I noticed a group of three young boys, brothers I think, still kneeling saying another rosary.
 They knew it was probably their last meeting on earth and they seemed to cling to one another for mutual comfort and strength, and instinctively turned to the Blessed Mother to help them in their hour of need.
 There they knelt as if they were alone and unobserved, their hands clasped and faces turned towards heaven, with such a look of beseeching earnestness that the Mother of Mercy surely must have heard their prayer: ‘Holy Mary pray for us now — at the hour of our death.
 Amen.’

-Today is the feast of Pope St Pius V, though it is not celebrated as it is a Sunday.
-Pius V was a zealous Dominican friar and reformer at a tough time in the life of the Church.
+Today is the feast of Pope St Pius V. He was a zealous Dominican friar and reformer at a tough time in the life of the Church.
 He was the Pope who encouraged the formation of the “Holy League” to defend Europe from the Ottoman Empire – this resulted in the Battle of Lepanto in which the forces of Christendom were successful.
 It was a major turning point in European history.

 St Pius V is known as the Pope of the Rosary because he encouraged Catholics to pray the rosary for the success of the Holy League.
 The feast of Our Lady of the Rosary now falls on October 7, the date of the Battle of Lepanto, and it was originally instituted by St Pius V as the feast of Our Lady of Victories.